 Iris is a purple flower getting its name from the Greek word rainbow.
 Since it is a rarely used name, it will make an intriguing choice for your baby, especially if you are spiritually oriented.

-If you think Hyacinth sounds a bit too harsh, you can pick its sweeter Spanish version Jacintha.
+If you think Hyacinth sounds inane, you can pick its sweeter Spanish version Jacintha.
 The correct pronunciation of this name is ha-Seen-ta.

-The name boomed in popularity in the early 20th century, following the release of Disney’s “Aladdin”.
+The name gained popularity in the early 20th century, following the release of Disney’s “Aladdin”.
 Jazz will make a spunky and cute nickname for Jasmine.

-This Spanish variation of Jasmine was once limited to England, but is now beginning to be appreciated in the US as well.
+This Spanish variation of Jasmine was once limited to England, but is now gaining popularity in the US as well.

 Jolanda is a sweet and feminine Italian name, meaning ‘violet’.
 This name is practically unheard of in the US.